Any time we’re traveling, I always end up at the airport with a fresh Cinnabon cinnamon roll. I just can’t help it.

 can i use yeast packets instead of a jar?

 You most definitely could.
-We recommend using two packets.
+We recommend using two packets to get the 1 Tablespoon measured out.

 We recommend using active dry yeast.